For daily wit & wisdom, sign up for the Almanac newsletter.

-Here are some tips forbaking muffins, including how to use muffin pans, making moist muffins, and spicing up your muffins.
-If you bake them right, there’s nothing like a fresh-baked muffin!
+Here are some of our top tips for baking muffins, including using muffin pans, making moist muffins, and spicing up your muffins.
+If you bake them right, there’s nothing like a fresh-out-of-the-oven muffin!

 Using Muffin Pans